Python-Test-Engineer/attercop/README.md

 Attercop POC

-A simple calculator POC for semantic release demo
+A simple calculator POC for semantic release demo - some success with bunping version automatically.